 Enter Bird's Name in Search Box:

 Species: The Bay-breasted Warbler (Dendroica castanea) is one of the more attractive birds among the warbler family.
-Has suffered in recent numbers because of the spraying programs, targeting the spruce budworm.
-As this being its main source of food, when on its breeding territory.
-Prefers coniferous forest, but can also be found in deciduous forests.
+It has suffered in decreasing numbers because of spraying programs that target the spruce budworms.
+This is its main source of food when on its breeding territory.
+It prefers coniferous forests but can also be found in deciduous forests.

-Distinctions: The male has a distinguish look, when seen in breeding plumage.
-Chestnut coloured crown, flanks and upper breast.
-Black masked covering eyes.
-Side of neck, stomach and under tail showing warm coloured beige.
-Brown to brownish green back and wings.
-Showing two strong white wing bars.
-Female looks similar to male, but in a much duller appearance.
-Both male and female transform into a totally different look when seen in non-breeding plumage.
-Similar to the Blackpoll Warbler, can be confusing.
-Both sexes are brownish green over all, male may have a hint of chestnut seen on its flanks
+Distinctions: When seen in breeding plumage, the male has a distinguished look.
+Chestnut-coloured crown, flanks and upper breast, black mask covering the eyes.
+The side of the neck, stomach and undertail show warm coloured beige tones.
+Brown to brownish-green back and wings.
+Showing two strong white wingbars.
+Female looks similar to male but in a much duller appearance.
+Both male and female transform into totally different looks when seen in non-breeding plumage.
+As it is similar to the Blackpoll Warbler, it can be difficult to differentiate.
+Both sexes are brownish-green over all and the male may have a hint of chestnut seen on its flanks

-Voice: Chipping call, high pitch multiple notes, sound like tees-teesi-teesi-teesi, continuous calling.
+Voice: Chipping call, high pitch multiple notes, sounds like tees-teesi-teesi-teesi, continuous calling.

-Nesting: Three to five off-white coloured eggs, with brown or black markings.
+Nesting: Three to five off-white coloured eggs with brown or black markings.
 Size of the brood depends on the abundance of the spruce budworm.
-It nests in conifer trees, ranging in height from 10 to 20 feet from the ground, composed of fine grass, leaves and hair.
+It nests in conifer trees, ranging in height from 10 to 20 feet from the ground, and nests are composed of fine grasses, leaves and hair.

 |B L||W W||W||Family||Latin Name|